MeirSibhat/Atlas/README.md

 i use api https://restcountries.eu/

 ## the project was
-i use: use react hooks , bootstrap:
+i use: use react hooks , bootstrap . for map i use tomtom map

 ## in app :
  You can search for a country and see the The details,